0xapriori/Suave-research/README.md

 ## Diagrams

-*Note these are my own interpretations.*
+*Note these are my own interpretations.
+Quote is attributable to Robert Miller at Flashbots*

 ### Market for Mechanisms